-- Dice tomatoes and place in a salad bowl with the lemon juice, salt and pepper and ½ teaspoon of harissa.
+- Place halved tomatoes in a salad bowl with the lemon juice, salt and pepper and ½ teaspoon of harissa.
 Leave to marinade until chickpeas are done.

 - Once chickpeas are cooled, combine cucumber, red onion, and chickpeas with the tomatoes.

 - Top with olives, feta and herbs and a drizzle of olive oil.

 **Want to PIN this recipe for later?
 Click HERE to save the recipe to your favourite Salad Board on Pinterest. ***